drummsters/ambientclock/README.md

 - Multiple clock faces (Clean, Analog, LED)
 - Customizable background images from Unsplash and Pexels
 - Background zoom effect to prevent screen burn-in
+- Favorites system to save and reuse background images
+- Random inclusion of favorite images in background rotation
-- Adjustable clock opacity and position
+- Adjustable clock and date opacity, position, and scale
 - Auto-hiding controls panel with logical organization and visual hierarchy
 - Clickable hint message for easy access to controls
 - Settings persistence via localStorage